kenhkan/noflo-lift/README.md

 its journal through the `OUT` port.
 See the `PROCESS` out port for details.

+#### RETOKEN

+Standing for REturnTOKEN, this port accepts a token to be used to retrieve what was stored in order for the returned object to replace it.

 #### CACHESIZE

 noflo-lift does not have a cache limit as it expects you to finish